appnexus/oas-mobile-sdk-android/README.md

 __Note: These files are to be used with OAS only.
 For AppNexus Console use please download the [AppNexus Android Mobile SDK](https://github.com/appnexus/mobile-sdk-android) instead.__

-AppNexus Open AdStream Android Mobile SDK.
+AppNexus Open AdStream Android Mobile SDK
 =======

 Maven Integration